Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 What's the difference between Gaia and other Topaz upscaling models?

 Gaia is trained on anime / animation / CGI; Proteus is trained on general live-action; Rhea on texture-heavy footage; Iris on faces; Starlight on extremely degraded sources.
 Using a non-Gaia model on anime softens lines and washes colors.
 Using Gaia on live-action under-recovers detail.
-Match the model to the content type.
+Match the model to the content type — and remember model names shift between Topaz versions.

 Can I upscale anime to 60 fps with Topaz?